Hello Explicit Facter!

 However, tor is not useful with online accounts high media content like watching YouTube videos and can be harmful for online banking in financial activities.

 This is where the VPN threat model becomes after you had taken steps to compartmentalize your digital self.

 A reputable Virtual Private Network can be helpful at masking your IP address and hiding your browsing habits from your internet service provider.

-Unfortunately using a VPN requires a lot of trusts so there is no single provider to recommend.
+Unfortunately using a VPN requires a lot of trust so there is no single provider to recommend.

-A good source to scale different VPN providers is that one privacy site dot net all of your compartments are still carried by a single boat.
+A useful source to scale different VPN providers is that one privacy site dot net all your compartments are still carried by a single boat.